jtgrassie/monero-pool/README.md

 ## Configuration

+During compilation, a copy of [pool.conf](./pool.conf) is placed in the output build directory.
+Edit this file as you see fit.
+When running the pool, if a custom location is not set via the command-line parameter `--config-file
-Copy and edit the `pool.conf` file to either the same directory as the compiled binary `monero-pool`, or place it in your home directory or launch `monero-pool` with the flag `--config-file path/to/pool.conf` to use a custom location.
-The configuration options should be self explanatory.
+<file>`, the pool will first look for this file in the same directory as the
+pool binary, then in the current users home directory.
+The configuration options should all be self explanatory.

+There are also some [command-line parameters](#command-line-parameters) which can be used to override some of these settings.

 #### Block notification